Life and learning go hand in hand at St Hilda’s.

 St Hilda's Senior School begins in Year 7.
 Staff recognise that Year 7 students require specialised learning and leadership opportunities as they become more independent.
 The School's structure, in terms of physical and human resources, is designed to meet their needs in the best possible way.
 Some girls have studied at St Hilda's previously and, in Year 7, they are joined by new students to the School.

 Students have a designated tutor who has a special pastoral care role in supporting each girl's development, understanding her special needs, interests and future pathways for academic, social and spiritual learning.
 In addition, girls are members of different groups that comprise students from other Year 7 classes.
 This increases a girl's friendship base and the number of learning groups in which she participates.
 Students participate in many collaborative experiences and are encouraged to work cooperatively and independently.
 Girls are also encouraged to take responsibility for the development of life skills such as problem solving and creative and critical thinking.

-Sophie McCann - Head of Year 7
+Maria White - Head of Year 7

 In Year 8 students build on their Year 7 experiences to grow in confidence as active, engaging young people who have a great deal to contribute to and benefit from St Hilda’s.

 Students experience a broader range of subjects and begin to make connections between how and what they learn.
 They are encouraged to be critical thinkers and active problem solvers, and to take responsibility for their learning.
 Students are encouraged to access the Tutoring Centre and attend Study Buddies to complete homework in an inclusive and welcoming environment with their peers.

 The Year 8 Wellbeing Program involves students in a range of activities to develop their team building skills and widen their social groups.
 Students are encouraged to be involved in cocurricular activities and to be Respectful, Inclusive and Organised (RIO).